SintLucasAllStars/LandscapeGenerator/README.md

 # LandscapeGenerator
 A full Unity project with a simple implementation of procedural terrain generation with rocks and trees.

-In the releases folder there is a Unity Package you can import with all the content of this project in its own namespace so it doesnt conflict with your scripts from class.
+In the [releases](https://github.com/SintLucasAllStars/LandscapeGenerator/releases) there is a Unity Package you can import in your own project with all the content of this project in its own namespace so it doesnt conflict with your scripts from class.

 ## Usage
 There is a Landscape scene in the package.
 If you load that scene you will see an island.
 When in play mode the island is generated.